Causal Machine Learning: A Survey and Open Problems: Invariant Feature Learning

+\citet{relic} frame the task of self-supervised learning as proxy task prediction, where they propose a list $\gY$ of proxy labels $y_t$.
+They formalize the criterion \ref{relic_eq} which enforces invariance to data augmentations and is implemented as a KL-divergence term appended to the objective.

-As follow-up work, \citet{relicv2} propose \method{ReLICv2}, which differs from \method{ReLIC} in the selection of appropriate sets of positive and negative points and how to combine resulting views of data in the objective function.
+As follow-up work, \citet{relicv2} propose \method{ReLICv2}, which differs from \method{ReLIC} in the selection of appropriate positive and negative pairs and how they combine resulting views of data in the objective function.